[ Reprinted from The Hahnemannian Monthly. November, 1916].

-NOSE: Stoppage of the nose, an early symptom of all provers.
-Nose is stopped up, but there is considerable post-nasal dripping.
-Discharges from the anterior nose; first thin and watery, later profuse and yellow.
+NOSE: Stoppage of the nose, an early symptoms of all provers.
+Nose is stopped up, but there is considerable postnasal dripping.
+Discharges from the anterior nose; first thin and water, later profuse and yellow.
 Excessive sneezing, usually worse in the evening.
 The discharge from the anterior nose is irritating.
-The coryza is < toward evening.
+The coryza is > toward evening.
 A teasing, dry sensation in the nose, causing sniffling, and a sensation of crawling on the mucous membrane.

 MOUTH: Excessive dryness of the mucous membrane in the mouth with thirst, and drinking water relieves but for a short time.
 Sense of heat and feverishness in the nose, throat and mouth; sweetish taste in the mouth.
 Mouth pasty, insipid; lips become dry and cracked.

 CHEST AND HEART: Sense of fullness and tightness in the chest.
 Glycerin produces a hacking cough and a great sense of weakness accompanies the short hacking cough; the cough seems to follow the coryza.
 Palpitation with dyspnoea.
 Chest seems too full, or as if the heart took up too much room. concussive, jarring cough.